Prodge/ASXListenerCLI/README.md

 -r get the raw hash map returned.
 -f [format] Specify the format to display the results.
 -c [Security Codes] A comma seperated list of company security codes (case insensitive).
--l If set, subscribe will overwrite the current line as opposed to printing a new line.
+-o If set, subscribe will overwrite the current line as opposed to printing a new line.
 ```

 ### Format Specifiers